stoeps13/connections-doc/source/admin/admin/r_admin_communities_admin_props.md

     wsadmin>CommunitiesService.addMembersToCommunityByEmail("5742c4c8-0010-4e6e-abdb-65015e8a22e1",0,threemembers, "0000000043")
     ```

+    !!! note
-    **Note:** You could use the communityName parameter instead of communityUuid.
+    You could use the communityName parameter instead of communityUuid.
 However, this is not recommended because the command fails if more than one community has the same community name.
 If the community name that you provide is not unique, an error similar to the following displays:

     ```
     WASX7015E: Exception running command: